Gods of Harn

 Gods of Harn is a supplement published by Columbia Games in 1985 for the fantasy role-playing game Harn.

 Contents

 In 1983, Columbia Games published the role-playing game Harn.
 Two years later, Columbia Games released Gods of Harn, a 72-page book written by N. Robin Crossby, Tom Dalgliesh, John Frazier, and Edwin King, with artwork by Eric Hotz.
-The book provides details of the ten deities of the Harn pantheon and their religions.
+The book provides details of the ten deities which comprise the Harn pantheon and their religions.